pfrenard/Coursera_R_Getting_Cleaning_Data/README.md

 - "UCI HAR Dataset/train/subject_train.txt", subjects for training

-Features Names have been loaded from the file, "UCI HAR Dataset/features.txt" All these data can be merged using the following process :
+Features Names have been loaded from the file, "UCI HAR Dataset/features.txt" Activities Names are loaded from  the file "UCI HAR Dataset/activity_labels.txt"

+# Data Merge
+All these data can be merged using the following process :

 - read data from subject, which will create one column and n rows, the column name is **"Subject_ID"**.